open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 Either Professional Edition or Community Edition is applicable.
 For download or installation instructions, please visit its website at https://software.intel.com/en-us/intel-media-server-studio.

-Intel CS for WebRTC also provides the option to benefit from GPU-accelerated MCU server through open source library libyami at https://github.com/01org/libyami.
+Intel CS for WebRTC also provides the option to benefit from GPU-accelerated MCU server on CentOS through open source library libyami at https://github.com/01org/libyami.
 This version is only validated on the integrated graphics of 6th Generation Intel Core or Intel Xeon E3-1200 / E3-1500 v5 Family with C236 chipset.
-And now only this version can support GPU-accelerated HEVC video codec.
+And now only this MCU version can support GPU-accelerated HEVC video codec.

 The external stream output (rtsp/rtmp) feature relies on AAC encoder libfdk_aac support in ffmpeg library, please see [Compile and deploy ffmpeg with libfdk_aac](#Conferencesection2_3_5) section for detailed instructions.